 Scoring Criteria:

-The cost of property in Unley can be prohibitive for some, reflecting its desirability.
-Limited parking in commercial areas can be a challenge.
-The suburb sometimes lacks the youthful energy found in more diverse and bustling areas.
+Property prices in Unley can be a barrier for some, reflecting the suburb’s high desirability.
+Limited parking in commercial areas presents an ongoing challenge, and the suburb occasionally lacks the youthful vibrancy seen in more diverse and bustling neighbourhoods.

 Unley is best suited for those seeking an upscale, convenient lifestyle and who are comfortable with the higher cost of living associated with such amenities.